 A decision that rocked Britain to its core

 Have the judges gone too far?
-Eleven justices of the UK Supreme Court unanimously ruled Boris Johnson’s suspension of Parliament unlawful.
-Jacob Rees-Mogg has called it a constitutional coup.
+Eleven judges of the UK Supreme Court have unanimously ruled that Boris Johnson’s decision to prorogue Parliament was unlawful.
+The verdict has split the country.

 The Supreme Court has found itself in the middle of a Brexit storm before, when it decided that MPs must approve any deal with the EU.
 For that, the judges were branded “enemies of the people”.

 But this time, the situation was far more extreme: it is the first time in modern history that a Prime Minister has tried to suspend Parliament because MPs do not agree with him.

 How powerful is the court?

 The UK has three branches of power: the executive (or Government), Parliament and the judiciary.

 The Supreme Court is the highest court in the UK.
 It cannot overrule political decisions, which are left up to the Government and Parliament.
 It can, however, step in when it thinks the Government is going beyond its legal powers.
 That is what the justices say happened here.

 Have the judges gone too far?
 “Today, a panel of unaccountable lawyers have totally overturned our constitutional order in a desperate attack on the democratic will of 17.4m British voters,” said the Leave.EU campaign group, yesterday.
 Judges are not elected by the people.
 What right do they have to decide?

 But that is missing the point.
 The justices are not making a personal, political decision: they are simply applying the letter of the law to the case at hand.
 They put aside prejudice.
 It is an important public duty.